 Their refreshed development framework sets out the core knowledge, skills and behaviours at each level of practice to help practitioners, managers and educators identify what is required in each of the four pillars of practice.
 It includes generic and role specific competencies and explains the process for credentialing and future experience.
 A series of test pilots and a survey took place to

-Visit NHS Education for Scotland for resources relating to advancing practice in Scotland to:
+Visit NHS Education for Scotland for resources relating to advanced practice in Scotland to:

-- understand what advancing practice means to managers and clinicians working at level 7 and above.
+• understand what advanced practice means to managers and clinicians working at level 7 and above.

-- identify the roles being undertaken by ACPs.
+• identify the roles being undertaken by APs.

-- explore what support is needed to embed and develop advancing practice in Scotland.
+• explore what support is needed to embed and develop advanced practice in Scotland.

-Post-survey analysis revealed three main themes identified as barriers to supporting the development of advancing practice:
+Post-survey analysis revealed three main themes identified as barriers to supporting the development of advanced practice:

-- Definitions around advancing practice and the difference between advanced practitioner and Consultant posts.
+• Definitions around advanced practice and the difference between advanced practitioner and Consultant posts.

-- There are concerns that the creation of advancing practice roles and the regulation of existing level 7 and 8 roles will destabilise the current workforce.
+• There are concerns that the creation of advanced practice roles and the regulation of existing level 7 and 8 roles will destabilise the current workforce.

-- There is a lack of clarity around academic qualifications or HEI training opportunities to support advancing practice roles, and concerns were raised about funding opportunities and time away from clinical duties to access training.
+• There is a lack of clarity around academic qualifications or HEI training opportunities to support advanced practice roles, and concerns were raised about funding opportunities and time away from clinical duties to access training.

 Scotland framework

-NHS Education for Scotland developed a paper with information about the ACP role, education requirements and core competencies required to become an ACP.
+NHS Education for Scotland developed a paper with information about the ACP role, education requirements and core competencies required to become an AP.

 Scotland toolkit